gilmore-lab/databrary-analytics/README.md

 - [Report](https://gilmore-lab.github.io/databrary-analytics/funders/funder-report.html) on the number of shared volumes by funding source.
     - Then run `rmarkdown::render("funders/funder-report.Rmd", params = list(db_login="<YOUREMAIL@YOURDOMAIN>"))`
         - replacing `<YOUREMAIL@YOURDOMAIN>` with your actual Databrary login (email).

+# Summary report

+- A 'State of the Repository' report can be found [here]https://gilmore-lab.github.io/databrary-analytics/state-of-the-repo/index.html).